Privacy Policy

 Tel.: 49 8157 92 666 36

-2. What data is processed and from what sources does this data come?
+2. What data is processed and from which sources does this data originate?

-We process the data that we have received from you as part of the contract initiation or processing, based on consent or as part of your application to us or as part of your employment with us.
+We process the data that we have received from you in the context of contract initiation or execution, based on consents, or in the context of your application to us or your employment with us.

 Personal data includes:

-Your master/contact data, for customers this includes, for example, first and last name, address, contact details (email address, telephone number, fax), bank details.
+Your basic/contact details, which for customers include, for example, first and last name, address, contact details (email address, telephone number, fax), bank details.

-For applicants and employees, this includes, for example, first and last name, address, contact details (email address, telephone number, fax), date of birth, data from CV and job references, bank details, religious affiliation, photographs.
+For applicants and employees, this includes, for example, first and last name, address, contact details (email address, telephone number, fax), date of birth, data from CVs and work references, bank details, religious affiliation, and photographs.

-For business partners, this includes, for example, the name of their legal representatives, company, commercial registration number, VAT number, company number, address, contact details (email address, telephone number, fax), bank details.
+For business partners, this includes, for example, the name of their legal representatives, company name, commercial register number, VAT ID number, business number, address, contact person details (email address, telephone number, fax), and bank details.

 For visitors to our company, this includes name and signature.

-For competition participants, this includes first and last name and email address.
+For competition participants, this includes first and last name, email address.

 In addition, we also process the following other personal data:

-- Information about the type and content of contract data, order data, sales and receipt data, customer and supplier history as well as consulting documents,
+- Information about the type and content of contract data, order data, sales and invoice data, customer and supplier history, and consulting documents,

-- Information from your electronic traffic with us (e.g. IP address, log-in data),
+- Information from your electronic communications with us (e.g. IP address, login data),

-- other data that we have received from you as part of our business relationship (e.g. in customer discussions),
+- other data that we have received from you in the course of our business relationship (e.g. in customer meetings),

-- Data that we generate ourselves from master/contact data and other data, such as through customer needs and customer potential analyses,
+- Data that we generate ourselves from master/contact data as well as other data, such as through customer needs and customer potential analyses,

-- the documentation of your declaration of consent to receive newsletters, for example.
+- documentation of your declaration of consent to receive, for example, newsletters.

 - Photographs taken during events.